dperdic/s5-program-security/README.md

 #### Transfer points instruction

 - There should be a check to see if the `amount` is greater than 0 so that only valid amounts of points are transfered.
 - The arithmetic should be done using `checked_add` and `checked_sub` functions to insure there are no overflows or underflows.
 - There should be a check to see if the `reciever` account exists before transfering points to it.
+- There should be a check to see if the `sender` and `reciever` accounts are the same

 Before: